googlearchive/firebase-token-generator-node/README.md

 This is how you pass trusted authentication details (e.g. the client's user ID) into your Firebase rules.

 ## Token Options

 A second `options` argument can be passed to `createToken()` to modify how Firebase treats the token.
 Available options are:

-* **expires** (Number) - A timestamp (as number of seconds since the epoch) denoting the time after which this token should no longer be valid.
+* **expires** (number) - A timestamp (as number of seconds since the epoch) denoting the time after which this token should no longer be valid.

-* **notBefore** (Number) - A timestamp (as number of seconds since the epoch) denoting the time before which this token should be rejected by the server.
+* **notBefore** (number) - A timestamp (as number of seconds since the epoch) denoting the time before which this token should be rejected by the server.

-* **admin** (boolean) - Set to `true` if you want to disable all [security rules](https://www.firebase.com/docs/security/api/rule/) for this client.
+* **admin** (boolean) - Set to `true` if you want to disable all security rules for this client.
 This will provide the client with read and write access to your entire Firebase.

 * **debug** (boolean) - Set to `true` to enable debug output from your security rules.
 This debug output will be automatically output to the JavaScript console.
 You should generally